 What's the ROI of AWS Solutions Architect Associate?

-There's no honest ROI number - cert-specific returns aren't sourceable, and the premium figures online are invented.
-Cited instead: ~$150 exam (roughly $1,645-$2,935 with training over 3 years), mapping to cloud-engineering work (BLS occupation median $116,580).
-It's Moderate (55/100).
+We don't publish an ROI number: we have not found a defensible way to compute a cert-specific return, and the premium figures we have examined rest on self-reported pay with no control group.
+Cited instead: ~$150 exam (about $1,645-$2,935 over 3 years once you add optional third-party training - RoleMath's arithmetic, not an AWS package), mapping to cloud-engineering work (BLS occupation median $116,580).
+It's Moderate (core stage).
 Worth it as a mid-path cloud credential; never a guarantee.

 Is AWS SAA worth it for a beginner?